mehak2605/24BAI70075_Mehak_KRG1_BAI_DBMS/Experiment_2/README_Exp2.md

 ![Books Table Creation](Exp2_Images/5.png)

-### 6. Arranging the departments in increasing order of their average salaries
+### 6. Arranging the departments in decreasing order of their average salaries
 **Input:**
 ```sql
 SELECT DEPARTMENT, AVG(SALARY)::NUMERIC(10,2) AS AVG_SAL FROM EMPLOYEE